devoprops/raveling/DEPLOYMENT.md

 ## Step 3: First Deployment

-### Manual Frontend Deploy (First Time)
+### Frontend Deployment

+**If using Direct GitHub Integration (Recommended):**
+- ✅ Already configured - Cloudflare will auto-deploy on push to `main` branch
+- Push to `main` branch and Cloudflare will build and deploy automatically
-1. In Cloudflare Dashboard → Workers & Pages → Create application
+- Check deployment status in Cloudflare Dashboard → Workers & Pages → Your Project → Deployments

-2. Select "Pages" → "Connect to Git"
-3. Connect your GitHub repository
-4. Configure:
-   - Project name: `raveling-frontend`
-   - Production branch: `main`
-   - Build command: `cd frontend && npm install && npm run build`
-   - Build output directory: `frontend/dist`
-5. Click "Save and Deploy"
+**If using GitHub Actions:**
+- Push to `main` branch and GitHub Actions will deploy via Wrangler
+- Check deployment status in GitHub → Actions tab

 ### Backend Auto-Deploy

-Railway will automatically deploy when you push to `main` branch.
+Railway will automatically deploy when you push to `main` branch (if GitHub integration is connected).

 ## Step 4: Verify